Misty Programming Language:

 With such containment, object references become tokens of authority.
 If a function has a reference to an object, then it has the authority to interact with that object.

-The fix operator has no effect on values that are already immutable.
+The stone function has no effect on values that are already immutable.

-Object references should always be fixed before they are passed through a trust boundary.
-A fixed object allows read-only access to its data members, and invocation of its functions.
+Record references should always be stoned before they are passed through a trust boundary.
+A stoned record allows read-only access to its data members, and invocation of its functions.

-Getting a value from an object or setting a value on an object never causes a transfer of control (except in the case where an exception is raised).
+Getting a value from an object or setting a value on an object never causes a transfer of control except when panic occurs

 Functions are first class immutable values and can be stored in and retrieved from objects.